USEPA/CMAQ/DOCS/Release_Notes/obsolete_mechanisms.md

 |saprc07tb_ae6_aq | functionality available in saprc07tc_ae6_aq|
 |saprc07tc_ae6nvPOA_aq | non-volatile option available  in saprc07tc_ae6_aq|
 |saprc07tic_ae6invPOA_aq | non-volatile option available in saprc07tic_ae6i_aq|

-**>>COMMENT<<** I'm not sure I followed the original sentiment correctly.
-I tried to reword for clarity, but something may be lost in translation, especially in the last part with EBI and Rosenbrock.
-TLS 25 Jun 2019

 In most cases, users who still want to use mechanisms that have not been retained in CMAQv5.3 can use the released mechanisms as a guide to implement those mechanisms into CMAQv5.3, and either recreate using the EBI solver or run CMAQ with Rosenbrock.